-The transformative nature of the the innovation can be partly explained through its massive environmental improvement potential.
-The technology does not require any external water and reduces land use by up to 67%, and is expected to reduce greenhouse gas emissions (GHGs) by 25% immediately, and up to 100% if a renewable electricity source is used.
+The transformative nature of the innovation can be partly explained through its massive environmental improvement potential.
+The technology does not require any external water and reduces land use by up to 67% and is expected to reduce greenhouse gas emissions (GHGs) by 25% immediately, and up to 100% if a renewable electricity source is used.

 Acceleware | Kisâstwêw RF XL is a transformative innovation that uses radio frequency ("RF") energy to heat and mobilize heavy oil and bitumen, resulting in dramatically cleaner and lower-cost production relative to traditional steam-based processes such as steam-assisted gravity drainage ("SAGD").